bwhelm/vim-listmode/README.md

 ## FUNCTION OF LISTMODE

-ListMode will facilitate entering lists by remapping (by default) "\<CR\>", "\<Tab\>" and "\<S-Tab\>" to automatically create new list items, indent the current list item, or outdent the current list item.
+ListMode will facilitate entering lists by remapping (by default) "\<CR\>", "\>\>" and "\<\<" (or "\<C-t\>" and "\<C-d\>" in insert mode) to automatically create new list items, indent the current list item, or outdent the current list item.
 In doing this, the list prefixes are automatically updated to reflect what the new list item should be.
 Thus, when in an ordered list, hitting "\<CR\>" at the end of a list item will create a new list item with the next numbered item already in place. "\<CR\>" will also split lines when the cursor is in the middle of a line, and create new items above the current line when the cursor is at the beginning of the line.
 If the line is empty (other than the list prefix), hitting "\<CR\>" will automatically outdent the item (changing the list type as necessary), or, if the line is not indented, remove the list prefix.

-Similarly, hitting "\<Tab\>" or "\<S-Tab\>" will indent or outdent list items, changing the list type as appropriate.
+Similarly, hitting "\>\>" or "\<\<" (or "\<C-t\>" or "\<C-d\>" in insert mode) will indent or outdent list items, changing the list type as appropriate.

 The list type of all siblings of the current item can be changed by typing (by default) "\<D-8\>"; parents and children will be unaffected.